-Waste Management and Radiation Control
+6-723, Utah Code Ann., 1953 as amended.

 GOAL OBJECTIVE MEASURE TO BE REPORTED

-Protect public health and the environment from exposure to contamination caused by improper treatment, storage, and disposal of used oil.
-Investigate all complaints regarding used oil releases and allegations of used oil violations, including complaints the LHD and DWMRC receive from anonymous sources.
-1. Submit written report and, for major problems, photographs, describing the complaint and investigation process, including follow-up procedures and resolutions.
-2. For complaints that are resolved quickly, documentation should be submitted when the complaint has been resolved.
-3. For complaints that require extended follow-up, documentation should be submitted periodically.
-4. Ensure that all complaints are investigated and verify the issues are being addressed in a timely and appropriate manner.
+Protect public health and the environment from exposure to contamination caused by incidents or improper treatment, storage, and disposal of used oil.
+Investigate all incidents (e.g., spills and complaints) regarding used oil releases and allegations of used oil violations, including complaints the LHD and DWMRC receive from anonymous sources.
+1. For incidents that are resolved quickly, documentation should be submitted when the incident has been resolved.
+2. For incidents that require extended follow-up, documentation should be submitted periodically.
+3. Provide a written description of the incident and investigation process, including follow-up procedures and resolutions.
+For major problems, include photographs.
+4. Ensure that all incidents are investigated and verify the issues are being addressed in a timely and appropriate manner.
 If issues do not get resolved, ensure that appropriate enforcement actions are taken.
 Notify the DWMRC for any assistance needed.
 All complaints regarding used oil releases are listed on the Semi-Annual Used Oil Report Form Allegations for used oil violations are investigated and reported on Used Oil Report Form.
 Written reports and photographs of investigations and resolutions of major problems are submitted in the annual report.
 Semi- annually on the UOCC Report Form: No later than Jan.
 20 (for July - Dec. activity) No later than July 20 (for Jan. - June activity)